 Please do not publish or cite this report without the permission of the authors.
-This report was authored by Dr Jo Lloyd and Dr Vikki Chalkin from Goldsmiths, University of London, and Dr Jay Stewart and Mr Jamie Pallas from Gendered Intelligence.
+This report was authored by Dr Jo Lloyd from the University of East London, Dr Vikki Chalklin from Goldsmiths, University of London, and Dr Jay Stewart and Mr Jamie Pallas from Gendered Intelligence

 Please contact Dr Jo Lloyd ([email protected]) for any questions about the report, the project or the findings to date.

 *Up to and including 2021, Dr Lloyd was hosted at the Institute of Management Studies at Goldsmiths, University of London.